 Remember, though, that any criminal case is based on evidence.
 If someone alleges that you assaulted them seven years prior, they must be able to prove beyond reasonable doubt that you committed the crime.
 If you believe you engaged in consensual sex for instance, it’s unlikely that there will be enough evidence.

-Why You Need an Attorney
+Why You Need a Sexual Assault Attorney

 Many who are accused of sexual assault believe that they don’t need an attorney if the accusations are false.
 However, truth does not always work as a defense.

 If the prosecution can paint a convincing story for a jury, you could easily end up serving time for a crime you did not commit.
-Hiring an attorney is not the act of a guilty individual; it is the act of an individual who wants to protect their rights and ensure that justice is fairly served.
+Hiring a defense attorney is not the act of a guilty individual; it is the act of an individual who wants to protect their rights and ensure that justice is fairly served.

 Article Author